Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Using a VPN therefore requires a huge amount of trust in your VPN provider.
 If it wanted to, it could see:

 An untrustworthy provider might then sell that information on to criminals and advertisers, or even use it to carry out cyber-attacks against you.
-Indeed, this is precisely the business model for a lot of unsafe free VPN services.
+Indeed, this is precisely the business model for many unsafe free VPNs.

 VPNs have also been known to install backdoors into their service so that governments and law enforcement agencies can spy on user traffic.
 This is particularly common in countries where VPN use is restricted, such as in China.